Skip to Main Content Skip to Footer Toggle Navigation Menu

 If you have not yet turned 21, your license will expire on your 21st birthday; otherwise, your driver’s license expires every 4 years on your birthday.

 It is illegal to drive with an expired driver’s license.
 If you let your driver’s license expire, you may have to pay penalty fees and be required to retake the written or road tests.
-The fees for renewing your license are the same as for obtaining your license (see above).
+The fees for renewing your license are listed above.

 What to Bring